 The shop needed to be different, to really serve the families in the immediate area but also further afield.
 Children’s clothes can be very expensive and so the average cost of clothing in B@titude is between 50p – £1.
 To be able to achieve this it needed something extra to happen and a group of friends including one business supports the shop by sponsoring the rent.

-The shop opened on the 24th January 2005.
+The shop opened on the 24 January 2005.
 It has exceeded our expectations in so many ways.
-We have made many friends in the community, and we could not have achieved half of what has happened without the generosity of people continuing to support us and donate great quality clothes, toys and equipment.
+We have made many friends in the community, and we could not have achieved half of what has happened without the generosity of people continuing to donate great quality clothes, toys, equipment and small items of furniture.

 This is a very resourceful, lively community and we are delighted to be part of the Leatherhead story.
 There are many more dreams waiting!